schloepke/gamemachine/README.md

 In tests done on a home pentium I5 system, I was getting over 20,000 writes per second using blocking calls, with around 8000 writes per second happening to the couchbase backend store.
-This was done using 1000kb of data per data object, which is fairly heavy.
+This was done using 1000 bytes of data per data object, which is fairly heavy.
 The client was a mixture of udp and udt.

 ## UDT, Udp, and Http